Terms & Conditions

 - Our furniture is made from Forest Stewardship Council (FSC) certified oak heartwood which has a natural resistance to decay.
 As FSC wood is occasionally in short supply we reserve the right, on rare occasions, to use a suitable substitute.

 - We allow natural weathering in keeping with the surroundings and wood stain is not used.

-- Our woodland managers take great care to choose the most appropriate woods and locations within those woods for positioning benches and posts; taking into account views, distance from car park or entrance, and any safety factors.
+- Our Site Managers take great care to choose the most appropriate woods and locations within those woods for positioning benches and posts; taking into account views, distance from car park or entrance, and any safety factors.
 Though your opinion on the positioning of a bench or post is taken into account, the Woodland Trust has the final say over where benches and posts are located.